Decoding street network morphologies and their correlation to travel mode choice: Discussion

 This research provides consistent evidence of a relationship between urban morphology and modal mobility patterns.
 As shown in Figure \ref{fig:density_modes_patterns}, environments characterized by orthogonal structures—particularly those with a gridiron pattern—exhibit a higher prevalence of active and public transportation modes compared to more fragmented layouts such as organic or cul-de-sac patterns.
 This tendency is functionally coherent, as grid-based layouts tend to concentrate economic, institutional, and service-related activities, thereby promoting the use of sustainable modes of transport such as walking, cycling, and public transit.
 Salt Lake City serves as a compelling example supporting this hypothesis which central areas such as Downtown, Central City, and Capitol Hill are consistently classified as grid-patterned in both the theoretical framework (Figure \ref{fig:saltlake_b1}) and the clustering analysis (Figure \ref{fig:saltlake_b2}), and these same areas show a modal dominance of active and public transport (Figure \ref{fig:density_modes_patterns}).

 This association is further supported by quantitative results across all cities via post hoc analysis (Table \ref{tab:posthoc_mobility}).
 For instance, comparing gridiron and organic patterns reveals statistically significant differences in private mobility (p-value = $5.57 \times 10^{-51}$), with a negative effect size ($d = -0.220$) indicating a lower proportion of this mode in areas with a more structured street network.
 Similarly, the effects on active and public mobility are positive ($d = -0.281$ and $d = 0.501$, respectively), reinforcing the notion that spatial order in urban form tends to foster more sustainable transport behavior.
 These tendencies also appear in the comparison between cul-de-sac and gridiron patterns, highlighting the structural role of urban morphology in shaping residents' modal decisions.
 Overall, the findings support the central hypothesis of the study, suggesting that urban form influences not only physical accessibility but also the functional orientation of mobility systems.
+While this study focuses on U.S. cities, future research should expand to Global South contexts, where morphological diversity and informal development patterns may yield distinct mobility relationships.